All in One View

 Developer notes

-For people who are contributing code to the project, they’ll need the following information:
+For people who are contributing technical skills to the project, they’ll need the following information:

 - Which version control system is being used.
 Typically, this will be